ihler/pyGMs/readme.md

 ## Installation

-Simply download or clone the repository to a directory *pyGM*, and add its parent directory to your Python path, either:
+Simply download or clone the repository to a directory *pyGMs*, and add its parent directory to your Python path, either:
 ```
 $ export PYTHONPATH=${PYTHONPATH}:/directory/containing/